 Charlottesville, VA 22902

-Founded in 2010 as an important branch of the Monticello Cabinet, the Monticello Summit honors donors who make unrestricted annual gifts of $25,000 or more.
+The Monticello Summit is an important branch of the Cabinet, honoring donors who make unrestricted annual gifts of $25,000 or more.
 Participants in the Monticello Summit are leaders in their extraordinary commitment to supporting the Thomas Jefferson Foundation's mission of preservation and education.
 Summit participants enjoy opportunities for in-depth scholarship and experiential learning in small group settings, on the mountaintop and beyond.